MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: Sidebar: Medical VR Training Examples Built with MAGES

 \begin{IEEEbiography}{George Kokiadis,} is a MR developer at ORamaVR.
 He completed his BSc in 2021 with a Thesis focused on Mobile XR and continues his academic path with an MSc in Multimedia Technology.
 Contact him at george.kokiadis@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Michael Dodis,} is a networking and Unreal engine developer at ORamaVR.
-He first came into contact with programming through Unity, then went on doing lower-level projects with computer graphics.
-Contact him at michael.dodis@oramavr.com \end{IEEEbiography}
+\begin{IEEEbiography}{John Petropoulos,} is VR content developer in ORamaVR.
+He holds a BSc in Computer Science and is pursuing his MSc in computer graphics.
+Contact him at john.petropoulos@oramavr.com \end{IEEEbiography}

+\begin{IEEEbiography}{Steve Kateros,} is Vice President of Product Management in ORamaVR.
+He has acquired his BSc and MSc in Computer Science from University of Crete, specialising in Computer Graphics and Virtual Reality.
+He has worked as researcher in ICS-FORTH.
+Contact him at steve.kateros@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Flora Fyka,} is an interaction and VR embodiement developer at ORamaVR.
-She is a computer scientist from the Computer Science Department, University of Crete, Greece.
-Contact her at flora.fyka@oramavr.com \end{IEEEbiography}
+\begin{IEEEbiography}{Eleni Grigoriou,} Eleni Grigoriou, is Product Manager \& UI Design at ORamaVR.
+She earned her BSc in Computer Science from the University of Crete spesialized in Big-Data interaction in VR.
+Currently she is pursuing her MSc on computer graphics.
+Contact her at eleni.grigoriou@oramavr.com \end{IEEEbiography}

 \begin{IEEEbiography}{Maria Pateraki,} is R\&D executive at ORamaVR.
 She is also an Assistant Professor in Photogrammetry at the National Technical University of Athens and an affiliated Researcher of the CVRL at ICS-FORTH.
 Contact her at maria.pateraki@oramavr.com \end{IEEEbiography}